Time in Nigeria: History

 Nigeria's local mean time was UTC+00:13:35.
 Greenwich Mean Time (GMT; UTC+00:00) was adopted as the standard time of capital Lagos in the Southern Nigeria Protectorate—a protectorate of the British Empire—on 1 July 1905, however Lagos reverted to local mean time on 1 July 1908.
 The Southern and Northern Nigeria Protectorates were amalgamated to form the Colony and Protectorate of Nigeria on 1 January 1914.
 Accordingly, UTC+00:30 was adopted as the universal standard time of the newly unified Nigeria.

 On 28 August 1919, the first reading of the Ordinance to amend the Interpretation Ordinance, 1914 bill to switch Nigeria's time zone to UTC+01:00 took place.
 The acting legal adviser stated it was proposed that a common method of expressing time throughout the British Empire be adopted so that the "Military, Naval, and Air Services may use the same time," and that the proposal was "that the Globe should be divided into twelve zones East and West of Greenwich, of one hour each, Nigeria falling into the zone with a standard of one hour fast on Greenwich Mean Time."
 The bill passed on 1 September 1919, with Nigeria accordingly adopting UTC+01:00 as its new standard time.

 Geography

-Nigeria is located between both the meridians of UTC+01:00 and UTC+02:00, but chooses to observe the former.
+Nigeria is located between both the meridians of UTC+00:00 and UTC+01:00, but chooses to observe the latter.
 Nigeria's standard meridian—and thus the standard meridian of West Africa Time—is located at the 15th meridian east.